streetmix/streetmix/docs/contact.rst

 GitHub
 ------

 The `primary Streetmix code repository is on GitHub <https://github.coms/streetmix/streetmix>`_.
 Most code-related conversations happen here.
-You can file bug reports on the `issues page <https://github.coms/streetmix/streetmix/issues>`_.
+You can file bug reports or feature requests on the `issues page <https://github.coms/streetmix/streetmix/issues>`_.

 .. _contact-discord: